ntno/tf-module-static-site-cicd/README.md

 creates AWS infrastructure for reviewing static website.  compatible with [ntno/tf-module-static-site](https://github.com/ntno/tf-module-static-site).

 Artifact Bucket:
-- used to store versioned site content
+  - used to store rendered site content

 CI Role:
   - read/write to objects in artifact bucket
   - create cloudformation stacks (restricted by stack name)
   - create/destroy S3 buckets for static website testing (restricted by bucket name)
     - read/write to temporary S3 buckets
-  - read/write on SSM parameters (optional)
+  - read/write on specified SSM parameters (optional)

-CD Role:
+CD Role(s):
   - can only be assumed in job with github environment `github_cd_environment_name`
     - this allows you to restrict who can deploy to the CD environment via repository/workflow settings
   - read/write to objects in artifact bucket
   - read/write to objects in site bucket
-  - invalidate on cloudfront distribution for site
+  - invalidate on cloudfront distribution for site (optional)
-  - read/write on SSM parameters (optional)
+  - read/write on specified SSM parameters (optional)

 ## prerequisites
 - set up GitHub OpenID Connect provider